CMARIXTechnolabs/Food-App-UI-Animation-IOS/README.md

 ## Let us know! ##
 We’d be really happy if you sent us links to your projects where you use our component.
 Just send an email to [biz@cmarix.com](mailto:biz@cmarix.com "biz@cmarix.com") and do let us know if you have any questions or suggestion regarding Food App UI Animation in iOS.

 P.S.
-We’re going to publish more awesomeness examples on third party libaries, coding standards, plugins etc, in all the technology.
+We’re going to publish more awesomeness examples on third party libraries, coding standards, plugins etc, in all the technology.
 Stay tuned!

 ## Stay Socially Connected ##